doorkn-b/Pituitary-GH-3-Lactotroph/NeuroML2/README.md

-This file contains the dimensionless LEMS for the GH3 Lactotroph mode.
+This file contains the for the GH3 Lactotroph mode with dimensions.
 This is just for practice purposes